KHP-Informatics/DNAscan/README.md

 You can easly set up your running deployment of DNAscan using docker.
 For instructutions about how to install docker see following sections.

+IMPORTANT: if you want to use the intensive mode or the annotation step of DNAscan you need to register and download both Annovar and GATK 3.8.
+Remember to mirrow into the container the volder where you have deplyed these using the -v flag of copying them inside the container using the docker cp command as descripbed below

 After installing docker run an Ubuntu image: